solbes/minkf/README.md

 Calculates also the likelihood of the data, in case one wants to do some hyperparameter tuning.
 One can also sample from the posterior distribution of the states.

-## Examples
+## Example

-The examples do some plots via `matplotlib`, which is not listed as a dependency in order to keep them minimal.
+The example does some plots via `matplotlib`, which is not listed as a dependency in order to keep them minimal.
 Thus, install `matplotlib` on top of `minkf` to get the plots working.

-These examples are about fitting an existing batch of data.
+The example is about fitting an existing batch of data.
 For on-line Kalman filtering, check the `minkf.kf_predict` and `minkf.kf_update` functions in the package.

+For more examples as `jupyter` notebooks, check the [demos](https://github.com/solbes/minkf/tree/main/demos) folder.

 ### Reconstructing random 1d data